Complex and Adaptive Dynamical Systems: A Primer: Mutations and Fitness in a Static Environment

-where the parameter $\mu\in [0,1/2]$ is the microscopic `mutation rate'.
+where the parameter $\mu\in [0,1/2]$ is the microscopic \qut{mutation rate}.
 In real organisms, more complex phenomena take place, like global rearrangements of the genome, copies of some part of the genome, displacements of blocks of elements from one location to another, and so on.
-The values for the real-world mutation rates $\mu$ for various species listed in Table \ref{evolution1_table_rates} are therefore to be considered effective mutation rates.
+The values for the real-world mutation rates $\mu$ for various species listed in Table \ref{evolution1_table_rates} are therefore to be considered {as} effective mutation rates.

-\underline{\bf Fitness and fitness landscape}\\ The fitness $W({\bf s})$, also called `Wrightian fitness', of a genotype trait $\bf s$ is proportional to the average number of offspring an individual possessing the trait $\bf s$ has.
-It is stricly positive and can therefore be written as
+\runinhead{Fitness and Fitness Landscape} The fitness $W({\bf s})$, also called \qut{Wrightian fitness}, of a genotype trait $\bf s$ is proportional to the average number of offspring an individual possessing the trait $\bf s$ has.
+It is strictly positive and can therefore be written as

 Selection acts in first place upon phenotypes, but we neglect here the difference, considering the variations in phenotypes as a source of noise, as discussed above.
-The parameters in Eq.\ (\ref{evolution_fit_1}) are denoted: \begin{itemize} \item {$W({\bf s})$} : `Wrightian fitness', \item {$F({\bf s})$} : `fitness landscape', \item {$k$} : `inverse selection temperature', and \item {$w({\bf s})$} : `Malthusian fitness', when rewriting Eq.\ (\ref{evolution_fit_1}) as $\ \displaystyle W({\bf s})\ =\ e^{w({\bf s})\Delta t}$, where $\Delta t$ is the generation time. \end{itemize} We will work here with discrete time, {\it viz} with non overlapping generations, and therefore make use only of the Wrightian fitness $W({\bf s})$.
+The parameters in Eq.~(\ref{evolution_fit_1}) are denoted: \begin{itemize} \item[--] {$W({\bf s})$}: Wrightian fitness, \item[--] {$F({\bf s})$}: fitness landscape, \item[--] {$k$}: inverse selection temperature,\footnote{The probability to find a state with energy $E$ in a thermodynamic system with temperature $T$ is proportional to the Boltzmann factor $\exp(-\beta\,E)$.
+The inverse temperature is $\beta=1/(k_B T)$, with $k_B$ being the Boltzmann constant.} and \item[--] {$w({\bf s})$}: Malthusian fitness, when rewriting Eq.~(\ref{evolution_fit_1}) as $\ \displaystyle W({\bf s})\ =\ e^{w({\bf s})\Delta t}$, where $\Delta t$ is the generation time. \end{itemize} We will work here with discrete time, viz with non-overlapping generations, and make use only of the Wrightian fitness $W({\bf s})$.

-\underline{\bf Fitness of individuals vs. fitness of species}\\ We remark that this notion of fitness is a concept defined at the level of individuals in a homogeneous population.
-The resulting fitness of a species or of a group of species needs to be explicitly evaluated and is model dependent.
+\runinhead{Fitness of Individuals Versus Fitness of Species} We remark that this notion of fitness is a concept defined at the level of individuals in a homogeneous population.
+The resulting fitness of a species or of a group of species needs to be explicitly evaluated and is model-dependent.